Daniel Wildenstein: Career and publications

 In 1940 Daniel Wildenstein went to New York to work for the family firm.
-He had already acted as Group Secretary of the French Pavilion at the World's Fair in 1937 and as exhibitions director at the Jacquemart-Andre Museum.
+He had already acted as Group Secretary of the French Pavilion at the World's Fair in 1937 and as exhibitions director at the Chaalis museum and its related Jacquemart-Andre Museum.
 He took over the running of Wildenstein & Co.'s Paris and New York branches in 1959 and those in London and Buenos Aires in 1963, the year his father died.
 A gallery in Tokyo was added in the early 1970s.
 As an art dealer Wildenstein was phenomenally successful.
 A 1998 profile of the family in Vanity Fair magazine asserted that his wealth was estimated at more than $5 billion.
 "His fortune," the magazine stated, "was the only one of that magnitude ever made in the art market."

 Like his father, Daniel Wildenstein established a reputation as a scholar and art historian.
 He revised and enlarged the catalogues published by his father and began work on his own projects, investing in the acquisition of archival material and establishing the Wildenstein Institute to issue catalogues raisonné which became the authority for authenticating the works of major French artists.
 His five-volume catalogue raisonné of the work of Claude Monet was published between 1976 and 1992.
 His two-volumes on Édouard Manet appeared in 1976 and 1977, those on Gustave Courbet in 1977 and 1977, and a book on Paul Gauguin in 2001.
 He acted as editor-in-chief of the Gazette des Beaux-Arts from 1963 and in 1971 was elected a member of the Académie des Beaux-Arts.

 Although he officially retired in 1990, Wildenstein is reported to have maintained a close control over the running of the business.
 The number of Wildenstein galleries around the world shrank in his later years until it contained only two: Wildenstein & Co. and PaceWildenstein, both in New York.
 PaceWildenstein was established in 1993 as a joint venture with the Pace Gallery to deal in contemporary art.
 The collaboration came to an end in 2010.

 In 1999 Wildenstein published a series of his interviews entitled Marchand d’Art.

 Controversies

 Andre Malraux

-Wildenstein & Co reopened in Paris after the Second World War but they ended their operations there in the early 1960s after the French minister of culture, Andre Malraux, publicly accused Georges Wildenstein of bribing a ministry official to authorize the export and sale abroad of Georges de La Tour's painting The Fortune Teller.
+Wildenstein & Co reopened in Paris after the Second World War but ended its operations there in the early 1960s after the French minister of culture, Andre Malraux, publicly accused Georges Wildenstein of bribing a ministry official to authorize the export and sale abroad of Georges de La Tour's painting The Fortune Teller.
 The case never went to court and Daniel Wildenstein subsequently accused Malraux of being motivated by malice.